kin-labs/rewards-engine/improvement-proposals/ghost_kre_3_1.md

 <i>KRE payout amounts should be calculated using prices from the same week as payout, up to time of payout.</i>

 <li>Single Price Point Price Calculation</li>
-<i>Kin price for payout calculation should be based on a single data point, proposed here to be the lowest 7 day price of Kin that week.</i>
+<i>Kin price for payout calculation should be based on a single data point, proposed here to be the lowest 7 day price of Kin that week.
+The data should be based on an single exchange with the most liquidity and/or volume, as CoinMarketCap is affected by extreme moves on unreliable exchanges.</i>
 </ol>

 ## Implementation